HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/tsgates/rust.ko - A minimal Linux kernel module written in rust.
 [2019-10-23][Active] https://github.com/BurntSushi/ripgrep - ripgrep recursively searches directories for a regex pattern [2019-10-23][Died] https://github.com/jwilm/rust_daemon_template - This is a template for writing a daemon using Rust.
+[2019-10-25][Died] https://github.com/BurntSushi/rust-pcre2 - A high level Rust wrapper library for PCRE2 (Perl Compatible Regular Expressions:https://www.pcre.org/).
 [2019-10-23][Active] https://github.com/CraneStation/cranelift - Generates target binary code giving c language?
 [2019-10-25][Active] https://github.com/uutils/platform-info - A cross-platform way to get information about your machine.
 [2019-10-25][Active] https://github.com/uutils/findutils - Rust implementation of GNU findutils.https://www.gnu.org/software/findutils/
 [2019-10-25][Active] https://github.com/uutils/coreutils - Cross-platform Rust rewrite of the GNU coreutils. uutils is an attempt at writing universal (as in cross-platform) CLI utils in Rust.
 This repo is to aggregate the GNU coreutils rewrites.
 [2019-10-25][Active] https://github.com/uutils/uucore - uucore is a collection of code used by various uutils projects.
 Currently, almost all of the code is used by uutils/coreutils.
 In the future, much of this repository may be supplanted by smaller, more focused repositories/crates.
+[2019-10-25][Active] https://github.com/BurntSushi/rust-memchr - The memchr crate provides heavily optimized routines for searching bytes. range from manually tuned Assembly implementations (like that found in GNU's libc) all the way to non-vectorized C implementations (like that found in MUSL).
+[2019-10-25][Active] https://github.com/BurntSushi/walkdir - A cross platform Rust library for efficiently walking a directory recursively.
+Comes with support for following symbolic links, controlling the number of open file descriptors and efficient mechanisms for pruning the entries in the directory tree.
+[2019-10-27][Active] https://github.com/das-labor/panopticon - A libre program analysis library for machine code. moved to https://gitlab.com/p8n/panopticon. see also https://gitlab.com/p8n/verso
+[2019-10-27][Active] https://gitlab.com/huia-lang/stack-vm - A generic, reusable, stack-based virtual machine for Rust.
+[2019-10-27][Active] https://github.com/darfink/detour-rs - This is a cross-platform detour library developed in Rust.
+Beyond the basic functionality, this library handles branch redirects, RIP-relative instructions, hot-patching, NOP-padded functions, and allows the original function to be called using a trampoline whilst hooked.
+[2019-10-27][Active] https://github.com/darfink/region-rs - A Rust library for dealing with memory regions.
+It is implemented using platform specific APIs (e.g VirtualQuery, VirtualLock, mprotect, mlock).
+Supports: Windows, Linux & Android, macOS & iOS and FreeBSD.
+[2019-10-27][Active] https://github.com/Amanieu/thread_local-rs - This library provides the ThreadLocal and CachedThreadLocal types which allow a separate copy of an object to be used for each thread.
+This allows for per-object thread-local storage, unlike the standard library's thread_local! macro which only allows static thread-local storage.
+[2019-10-27][Active] https://github.com/danburkert/memmap-rs - cross-platform Rust API for memory mapped IO

 ### CI or maintainments
 [2019-10-18][Active] https://github.com/rust-lang/rustup.rs